Welcome

 The Scene Editor is a visual tool to create Phaser scenes by positioning images and other types of objects.

-It supports a wide range of Phaser game objects and features, like Arcade physics.
+It supports a wide range of Phaser game objects and features.
 You can create complex scenes.
 A powerful system of prefabs, user components, and script nodes allows you to create reusable scenes and behaviors.

 The Scene Editor supports multiple third-party formats like Spine animations and Tiled maps.